yithemes/yith-proteo-toolkit/readme.txt

 == Frequently Asked Questions ==

-= Version 1.0.6 broke my website =

-Version 1.0.6 was wrongly released with a missing file inclusion.
-To fix your website, you can delete the old plugin folder from <code>wp-content/plugins/yith-proteo-toolkit</code> and install the new plugin version as you do for every plugin.
-You can also download the latest available version of YITH Proteo Toolkit from this page and updload it to your hosting using FTP in <code>wp-content/plugins/yith-proteo-toolkit</code>.

 = Is the plugin compatible with all WordPress themes? =

 This plugin is specifically created for YITH Proteo theme.